odino/odino.github.com/source/_posts/2017-01-13-better-performance-the-case-for-timeouts.markdown

 date: 2017-01-19 18:57
 comments: true
 categories: [performance, nodejs, memory, timeout, SOA, microservices]
+description: "Use timeouts to build more robust and less expensive distributed systems: less memory, less downtime, more fun!"
 ---

 Most of the larger-scale services that we design